ourcodingclub/ourcodingclub.github.io/_tutorials/test.md

 library(gridExtra)
 ```

-We will use data from the <a href="http://www.livingplanetindex.org/home/index" target="_blank">Living Planet Index</a>, which you have already downloaded from <a href="https://github.com/ourcodingclub/CC-4-Datavis" target="_blank">the repository</a> (Click on `Clone or Download/Download ZIP` and then unzip the files).
+We will use data from the [the repository](http://www.livingplanetindex.org/home/index" target="_blank">Living Planet Index</a>, which you have already downloaded from <a href="https://github.com/ourcodingclub/CC-4-Datavis) (Click on `Clone or Download/Download ZIP` and then unzip the files).

 ```r
 # Import data from the Living Planet Index - population trends of vertebrate species from 1970 to 2014
 LPI <- read.csv("LPIdata_CC.csv")
 ```

 The data are in wide format - the different years are column names, when really they should be rows in the same column.
-We will reshape the data using the `gather()` function from the `tidyr` package, something we cover in our <a href="https://ourcodingclub.github.io/2015/10/11/data-manip-intro.html" target="_blank">basic data manipulation</a> tutorial.
+We will reshape the data using the `gather()` function from the `tidyr` package, something we cover in our [basic data manipulation](https://ourcodingclub.github.io/2015/10/11/data-manip-intro.html) tutorial.

 ```r
 # Reshape data into long form